Updated January 2024

-Living in Winnipeg?
-You're in luck.
-We've got the best creative broadcasting program in the province.
 For years, Herzing College has been producing talented, creative, successful media communications professionals, across every part of the industry.

 This is one of the most unique and important aspects of Herzing's Broadcasting and Media Communications program.
 The goal of this training is to prepare students for as many different broadcasting roles as possible—so you'll understand every aspect of the business and have maximum job options after college.

 We've achieved this goal by designing a program that covers a wide range of broadcasting skill areas, including:

 ☑️ Sales and promotions

 ☑️ Reporting☑️ Digital content production

 No other program covers this much ground in just 12 months.
 And you'll get plenty of practice with all of these skills through hands-on projects, using the latest tools and digital technology.